-Feline scratch disease (benign lymphoreticulosis) is caused by B. Henselae and B. clarridgeiae.
+Cat scratch disease (benign lymphoreticulosis)

+It is caused by B. Henselae and B. clarridgeiae.
 The incubation period is from 3 to 60 days.
-Typical manifestations: formation of a primary lesion at the site of scratches or bites in the form of an ulcer or pustule, regional lymphadenitis, fever and symptoms of intoxication.
+Typical variant: formation of a primary lesion at the scratch or bite site in the form of an ulcer or pustule, regional lymphadenitis, fever and symptoms of intoxication.
 Atypical oculoglandular variant (Parino syndrome): infection occurs through the conjunctiva, unilateral conjunctivitis, parotid lymphadenitis, severe fever and symptoms of intoxication, development of red-yellow nodules on the conjunctiva of the eyelids.